coderask/coderask/README.md

 ---

 ### About Me
 I’m a Computer Engineering student at UCSB.
-I’m focused on **systems-level programming** and building tools that make development more reliable.
+I’m focused on **systems-level programming**.
+My work varies, but I am a Firmware Developer @ UCSB Gaucho Racing and my most recent endeavor was building Interchat.

-I like to build things fast.
-I use AI to handle the repetitive boilerplate and setup so I can spend my time on the actual logic and architecture of the project.
-I’m interested in seeing how mid-stage startups operate and how technical decisions are made at scale.

 ---